PaavoHietala/panopto-downloader/README.md

 ### Overwrite protection

-By default th file are protected from accidental overwrites.
+By default the files are protected from accidental overwrites.
 To enable overwriting, use the option `-o`:

 ```
 python panopto-dl.py -s <stream url> -o